aperezdc/perezdecastro.org/2010/dmon-process-monitoring-with-style.markdown

 speed of the fan in my Vaio laptop because it was overheating.
-I am lazy, so I deliberately left out daemonization and suggested launching it from [init(8)][] — because I knew that DJB's tools leave daemonization and logging to other tools which [just do one thing well][].
+I am lazy, so I deliberately left out daemonization and suggested launching it from [init(8)][] — because I knew that DJB's tools leave daemonization and logging to other tools, which [just do one thing well][].

-Days back I had to make a huge data copy in a mission-critical mail server, and used the mighty [rsync][] tool because I wanted the copy to be interruptible so I could stop it when the system load was getting high and then resuming the data copy.
+Days back I had to make a huge data copy in a mission-critical mail server, and used the mighty [rsync][] tool because I wanted the copy to be interruptible, so I could stop it when the system load was getting high and then resuming the data copy.
 I did that manually (`Ctrl-Z`, wait, `fg`, repeat), and I do not like performing automatable tasks.
 Fortunately I seldom do this kind of tasks.